-I work hard to meet you where you are.
-Your views, goals, perspectives, and desires are the important elements in effectively helping you find comfort and realizing contentment.
 My role is to help you pay attention to your unspoken assumptions, the language you use to think and talk about your problems, and how these affect your beliefs about the possible paths available to you and the actions you take.

 My recent book, Smoke and Mirrors: How You Are Being Fooled About Mental Illness - An Insider's Warning To Consumers (see below), elaborates on my views.